rhamseyswork/rhamseyswork/README.md

 - 👀 I’m Interested In (FIN TECH)
 - 🌱 I’m Currently Learning How To Teach AI To Elementary Students
 - 💞️ I’m Looking To Collaborate on OC Pace Setters
-- 📫 How To Reach Me: You'll Know!
-- 😄 Pronouns: Rhamseys
 - ⚡ Fun Fact: I Like To Skate.
 "Do A Kick-Flip"

 <!---